oliverbestmann/nixos-apple-silicon/docs/uefi-standalone.md

 [iwd] exit
 ```

+If the installed NixOS version matches the version used by the installer (the default if not using flakes), and if the installer has not been cross-compiled (the default for official releases), the kernel will be copied over from the installer.
+Otherwise, the system will attempt to build the kernel in the installer environment which is generally not possible due to memory limitations.
+If the system will not install due to this, consider eenabling [the binary cache](https://github.com/nix-community/nixos-apple-silicon/blob/main/docs/binary-cache.md), changing nixpkgs versions temporarily, or building/downloading a native installer.

 Once the network is set up, ensure the time is set correctly, then install the system.
 You will be asked to set a root password as the final step:
 ```